TourCMS/tourcms-php/README.md

 // Common configuration parameters

   // Marketplace ID will be 0 for Tour Operators, non-zero for Marketplace Agents
   // Agents can find their Marketplace ID in the API page in TourCMS settings
     $marketplace_id = 0;

   // API key will be a string, find it in the API page in TourCMS settings
     $api_key = "YOUR_KEY_HERE";

   // Channel ID represents the Tour Operator channel to call the API against
   // Tour Operators may have multiple channels, so enter the correct one here
   // Agents can make some calls (e.g. tour_search()) across multiple channels
   // by entering a Channel ID of 0 or omitting it, or they can restrict to a
   // specific channel by providing the Channel ID
     $channel_id = 0;

 // Create a new TourCMS instance
   $tourcms = new TourCMS($marketplace_id, $api_key, 'simplexml');
   // 'simplexml' returns as a SimpleXMLObject
   // 'raw' returns the XML as as String

 // Call the API
   // Here as a quick example we search for some tours
   $result = $tourcms->search_tours('', $channel_id);

+// Display the output
 print_r($result);
 ```